srnanwatkar/webSocket/README.md

 # Features!

   - Live Stock update on Dashboard
-  - On click of stock, modal will show current data for the stock
+  - User can click on stock, modal will show current data for the stock
-  - Can max stock value and min stock value
+  - User can view max stock value and min stock value
-  - React SPA
+  - React SPA, (redux)

 ### Installation